easoncxz/hack-assembler/README.md

 your machine to compile my Haskell code and all its dependencies.
 `hack-assembler` will take some 15-60 minutes to build depending on your machine's performance.

+### Linux

+I haven't yet packaged up this app for Linux.
+My plan is to use Nix for this, but I don't yet know how to do this.
+Please download and compile from source for now, as per the [Development](#development) section.

 # Usage example